ygivenx/ml101/docs/autoai/data-refinery.md

 > **Note:** You can click on any image in the instructions below to zoom in and see more details.
 When you do that just click on your browser's back button to return to the previous page.

-> **Note:** The lab instructions below assume you have completed the setup section already, if not, be sure to complete the setup first to create a project and a deployment space.

 ## Merge and Cleanse Data

 We will start by wrangling, shaping and refining our data.
 To do this, we will create a refinery flow to contain a series of data transformation steps.

-* Go the (☰) navigation menu, expand `Projects` and click on the project you created during the setup section.
+* Go the (☰) navigation menu, expand `Projects` and click on the `AutoAIIncidentResolution` project pre-created for this section.

     [![(☰) Menu -> your project](../images/navigation/menu-projects.png)](../images/navigation/menu-projects.png)